Debunking Weird Celebrity Beauty Secrets

 Stung by Bees

-Gwyneth Paltrow swears by it, so naturally it's not safe (at least one woman has died), it's inaccessible to most, and studies have not found bee-venom therapy (BVT) to be effective.
+Gwyneth Paltrow swears by it, so naturally, it's not safe (at least one woman has died), it's inaccessible to most, and studies have not found bee-venom therapy (BVT) to be effective.
 In 2016, the Goop cult leader told The New York Times, "I've been stung by bees.
-It's a thousands of years old treatment called apitherapy.
+It's a thousand years old treatment called apitherapy.
 People use it to get rid of inflammation and scarring.
 It's actually pretty incredible if you research it.
 But, man, it's painful."
 Apitherapy has been used in alternative medicine to treat everything from M.S. and arthritis to Lyme disease.

 Imagine that iconic scene in My Girl when Macaulay Culkin gets swarmed by a hive of bees and loses his glasses forever, except on purpose.
 Technically, apitherapy isn't like that, with one bee at a time being held to your skin, and even topical ointments containing bee venom are available.
 Still, Macaulay Culkin dies in that movie, and everything Gwyneth Paltrow endorses is a scam.